Skip to Content

 The Company’s supreme governance body is the shareholders’ meeting, the sessions of which are held at least once in each accounting period, no later than six months after the last day of the previous accounting period.

-An annual shareholders’ meeting of ČEZ, a. s., was held on June 28, 2021, which:
+The annual Shareholders’ Meeting of ČEZ, a. s. was held on June 24, 2024, and it:

-- The dividend is CZK 52 per share before tax
+• the dividend is CZK 52 per share before tax

-- Approved a 2022 donations budget of CZK 110 million
+• Approved the 2025 donations budget of CZK 220 million

 Position and Powers of the Board of Directors

 The Board of Directors shares joint responsibility for sustainability matters and oversees the area of ESG including climate-related issues.
 The Board of Directors of ČEZ, a. s., approves CEZ Group’s Sustainability Strategy as well as CEZ Group’s Sustainability Report.
 On a monthly basis, the Chief Executive Officer (CEO) and the Chairman of the Board of Directors informs the Supervisory Board about ESG agenda, which includes climate-related risks.
-The Board of Directors and Board committees are informed specifically about climate-related risks at least quarterly, and the Board of Directors is informed periodically about the environmental profile of the generation portfolio.

 Composition and Activities of the Board of Directors